tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 You can imagine that `LoadTupleItem` declares that it reads from the `TupleItem` heap and `StoreListItem` declares that it writes to the `ListItem` heap.
-Because tuples and lists cannot be converted into one another, these are disjoint heaps in our bitset.
+Because tuple and list pointers cannot be casted into one another and therefore cannot alias, these are disjoint heaps in our bitset.
 Therefore `ListItem & TupleItem == 0`, therefore these memory operations can never interfere!
 They can (for example) be re-ordered arbitrarily.